 Be sure that you are incorporating the basic information of your business on your main pages.
 Include your location, company name, contact information including address and phone number, design style, industries you serve, etc.

-These sorts of relevant bits of information will definitely pick up on a Google search and differentiate you from the crowd, allowing seekers to find the designer they are looking for much easier.
+These relevant bits of information will pick up on a Google search and differentiate you from the crowd, allowing seekers to find the designer they are looking for much easier.

 4. Post fresh, high-quality content

-Running a blog on your site is a great way to stay on Google’s radar.
-You can list your design services and your extensive portfolio all you want, but posting regularly on your blog will definitely help keep you relevant and boost your rankings.
+Running a proper content marketing on your site is a great way to stay on Google’s radar.
+You can list your design services and extensive portfolio all you want, but posting regularly on your blog will help keep you relevant and boost your rankings.

-You want to show Google that your site is active, and running a blog is the perfect way to demonstrate that!
+You want to show Google that your site is active; running a blog is the perfect way to demonstrate that!
 Google will typically trust sites that post regularly and are routinely active.

 Posting high-quality content is also a great way to gain backlinks––as people will typically link to your blogs over a service page.